eR-Biostat/General-information/README.md

-# The >eR-Biostat initative
-## Making R based education materials assessable for all
+# The >eR-Biostat initative: Making R based education materials assessable for all
 One of the main problems in high education at a master level in developing countries is the lack of high quality course materials for courses in master programs.
 The **>eR-Biostat**  initiative is focused on masters programs in Biostatistics/Statistics and aim to develop new E-learning system for courses at a master level.

 The E-learning system, developed as a part of the **>eR-Biostat**  initiative, offers free online course materials for master students in biostatistics/statistics in developing countries.
 For each course, the materials are publicly available and consist of several type of course materials: